-Wisconsin Medicaid certification materials include Wisconsin Medicaid's TOR, which describes the methodology by which providers are reimbursed for services provided to BadgerCare Plus, Medicaid, and SeniorCare members.
-Providers should retain a copy of the TOR in their files.
-TOR are subject to change during a certification period.
+Wisconsin Medicaid certification materials include Wisconsin Medicaid's Terms of Reimbursement, which describes the methodology by which providers are reimbursed for services provided to BadgerCare Plus, Medicaid, and SeniorCare members.
+Providers should retain a copy of the Terms of Reimbursement in their files.
+The Terms of Reimbursement are subject to change during a certification period.